Jesus' words to John's disciples: God has visited His people

 All this never dampened Pastor Self's vibrant Christian experience.
 It never crushed his faith.
 He just kept on loving Jesus and praising the Lord.

 The doctors finally decided to try to replace a valve in his heart.
-Not long before that surgery the Lord revealed to Pastor Self that he would not only recover from the operation but that he would also begin to walk again.
+Not long before that surgery, the Lord revealed to Pastor Self that he would recover from the operation and would also begin to walk again.

 He shared that vision with his medical doctor.
 "I'm sorry, Rev. Self," said the surgeon, "but you're only creating a false hope for yourself.
 There's no way this particular operation will have any effect on your paralysis.
 Please be realistic."